Top 10 World Cup Runner-ups in History

 The second World Cup won by Argentina is regarded by many as the most important victory for an Argentine side.
 Four years later, both teams met in the final match of the 1990 World Cup, Where West Germany won the match.
 This was the first time that two World Cup finalists met twice.
 With the 1986 defeat, German manager Franz Beckenbauer gained the distinction of having lost a World Cup final as a player (in 1966) and also a manager.
 However, he gained the opposite record in 1990 as he managed Germany to victory, becoming a winner of the World Cup as a player (in 1974) and a manager.

 South Korea, West Germany, Brazil, and Uruguay

 : West Germany

-Hungary has a respectable football history, having won 3 Olympic titles, finishing runners-up in the 1938 and 1954 World Cups, and third in the 1964 UEFA European Football Championship, and their best generation, known as the Mighty Magyars, was the one that reached 1954 World Cup final while was favorites to win the title from the beginning of the tournament.
+Hungary has a respectable football history, having won 3 Olympic titles, finishing as the runners-up in the 1938 and 1954 World Cups, and third in the 1964 UEFA European Football Championship, and their best generation, known as the Mighty Magyars, was the one that reached the 1954 World Cup final while being a favorite to win the title from the beginning of the tournament.

 most World Cup wins

 in the 1954 tournament.
 However, their group opponent, West Germany, took bitter revenge in the 1958 World Cup final.

 In the early 1950s, the West Germany manager Sepp Herberger built the team around a nucleus of players from the club 1.
 FC Kaiserslautern, the German champions of 1951 and 1953, led by veteran playmaker Fritz Walter.
 Most of the West Germany players were semi-professionals who often worked in a second job or owned a business to support their incomes.
 Before the 1954 tournament, West Germany had played only a few friendly internationals and a short qualifying campaign as the three German entities emerging from the Second World War were not admitted to FIFA until late 1950.
 As a result, Germany missed the 1950 FIFA World Cup.